 What the mnestome is NOTWhere that concept lives, then

-The LLM's conversational memory (recent turns, in-token context).In the working memory of the execution trace, see memory.html (in Italian and pending rewrite).
+The LLM's conversational memory (recent turns, in-token context).In the working memory of the execution trace.

 The episodic memory of past conversations (what Roberto said yesterday).In the episodic memory, indexed by sender.
-See memory.html.
+In the episodic memory store.

 The semantic memory of facts about Roberto and his world («the dog's name is Fido»).In the semantic memory, extracted via reflection and approved by the user.